top of page

 The Smart Move: Choosing Higher Liability Limits

 The good news?
-Higher liability limits don't cost as much as you might think.
-For many drivers, bumping from minimums to robust coverage (such as $100,000/$300,000/$100,000) adds a few dollars to your monthly bill.
-The payoff: real peace of mind and solid financial protection.
+Higher liability limits don’t cost as much as you might think.
+For many drivers, bumping from minimums to robust coverage (such as $100,000/$300,000/$100,000) adds only a few dollars to your monthly bill.
+The payoff is real peace of mind and solid financial protection.

-Your liability is also typically matched to your uninsured/underinsured motorist coverage giving you the same level of coverage incase you are hit by someone with state minimum coverage.
+• Your liability is typically matched to your uninsured/underinsured motorist coverage, giving you the same level of coverage in case you are hit by someone with state minimum coverage.

 Pro tip: Many insurers offer umbrella policies for even greater protection, covering excess liability once car and home policy limits max out.